 Usually RSV and other viral infections clear up after one to two weeks.

-“If it’s allergies, your kid could have a couple of months’ worth of symptoms,” Dr. Kim says.
+“If it’s allergies, you are probably looking at least a couple of months’ worth of symptoms or at least until the season ends,” Dr. Kim says.

-Fall allergy season usually starts in September and can last until the first hard frost, which often may be late into December.
+Fall allergy season usually starts in September and lasts until the first hard frost, which can be December or sometimes even later.

 4. Allergy medicine won’t help with symptoms of RSV or other viral infections.